TheSquarePotatoMan/MaterialFire/README.md

 # MaterialFire
-+ Removes menu button and page action button for a cleaner look, the overflow button is used as a replacement for the menu button
-+ Removes back button background in normal and touch mode
++ Menu button now available but still replacable with overflow button
++ As clean and fluid a material UI as I could make it (still working on more improvements though!)
-+ Edits and adds animations to the tabs, urlbar and the buttons *visible in the screenshots*
++ Edits and adds animations to all tabs, searchbars and buttons(though some currently still have their original background)
-+ Adds some stylistic changes

 ### notes
 + Tested with Firefox 66 on Windows 10.
 + Some custom themes from the store edit this theme's files and some add-ons might conflict with it.
-+ Currently there's an issue where the navbar becomes completely unresponsive to mouse hovers and clicks and you will (usually) need to   restart Firefox to fix it.
-+ I have no idea if or how this theme affects power consumption

 ### screenshots